 - increase or loss of appetite

 Emotional problems can also result from stress.
 These problems include depression, panic attacks, and other forms of anxiety and worry.
 Research suggests that stress also can bring on or worsen certain diseases.

 - Reduces muscle tension

 Chronic back pain is influenced by stress.
 Chiropractic care can help relieve your stress and anxiety by relieving tension in the neck, back and other stress-related issues.
 Stress causes your muscles to tense.
 This impedes your posture when walking and sitting.
 A chiropractor helps you loosen the tension you are feeling and corrects your posture.
-Regular adjustments from a North Palm Beach chiropractor can help your body keep things moving freely.
+Regular adjustments from a West Palm Beach chiropractor can help your body keep things moving freely.
 Adjustments will help your joints to move freely and will relieve pressure on veins, arteries, muscles, and underlying structures.
 The result is improved blood circulation and lymphatic system drainage.

 - Optimizes nervous system function

 Chiropractors utilize adjustments to your spine to help restore your autonomic nervous system and body to a natural balance.
 The autonomic nervous system is a control system that acts largely unconsciously and regulates bodily functions, such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
 This system has a built-in stress response that causes physiological changes to allow the body to combat stressful situations.
 This stress response, also known as the “fight or flight response”, is activated in case of an emergency.
 However, this response can become chronically activated during prolonged periods of stress.
 Prolonged activation of the stress response causes havoc on the body – both physical and emotional.
 Chiropractic adjustments sooth your irritated nerves and thereby help deactivate the “fight or flight” stress response.